Frequently Asked Questions

 A: Yes.
 Our producers work with each participant to help them select excerpts from their actual childhood writings.
 That's the fun.
 In some ways, we look at it as "urban archeology", digging up relics to create portraits of peoples' pasts.
 Or, as one admiring blogger once described what we do, "This is beautiful... in a dead bird kind of way."
 Still curious?
 Read our Casting FAQ.

 Are you guys aware of the sudden emergence of other journal-themed stage

-A: As Mortified has grown over the years, we've noticed a few like-minded concepts sprout up across the country.
-We think it's great that other people have discovered a similar source of fun.
-That said, while we're hardly the first to mine "some" form of entertainment from old journals over the decades, we are proud of our specific approach.
-We truly love what we do and hope to be able to keep doing it.
+A: As Mortified has grown over the years, yes, we’ve noticed a few like-minded concepts sprout up.
+We think it’s great that other people have discovered similar sources of fun, although we encourage people to find distinctions that makes their idea special.
+Just as we did when we developed ours.
+As the largest and long-running project of its kind, we love what we do and simply hope to be able to keep doing it.